Evegen55/mastering-spark/README.md

-# Set of techniques to use hybryd power of Apache Spark on top Hadoop cluster
+# Set of techniques to use hybrid power of Apache Spark on top Hadoop cluster